Our Proposed Solutions

 Pay equity legislation is needed both at the provincial and the federal levels to ensure the right to pay equity.

-Currently, New Brunswick’s Pay Equity Act, 2009 applies only to public sector employees, i.e. those employed in provincial government departments, the school and hospital systems, and Crown Corporations employees.
-We need to extend the Act to the private sector, where 65 to 70 % of women in the labour force are active.
+- Provincial level: New Brunswick’s Pay Equity Act, 2009 applies only to public sector employees.
+We need to extend the Act to the private sector, where 65 to 70 % of women in the labour force are employed.

-The Federal government passed legislation in 2018 for the employers it regulates but the federal Act has not come into force yet.
-When it does, it will protect employees working for banks, telecommunications and inter-provincial transportation sectors as well as the federal government.
+- Federal level: The Federal government adopted the Pay Equity Act in 2018 for the employers it regulates but the federal Act has not come into force yet.

 What makes up a good pay equity law?